NatalieYaspo/Giflix/README.md

 When I a looking at the information for my searched movie,
     I want to see a quick Gif
-    so that I can easily see the basic social ratings for this movie, and be entertained.
+    That represents the basic social ratings for this movie, and be entertained.

 ## Installation